-When Lorielle Hollaway stocked up on soda this summer during a buy one, get one free sale, it wasn’t for an upcoming get-together or because her family enjoys the bubbly beverage.
+When Lorielle Hollaway stocked up on soda during a buy one, get one free sale, it wasn’t for an upcoming get-together or because her family enjoys the bubbly beverage.

 In fact, the sodas weren’t for sipping at all.
 They were for science.

-Hollaway used the carbonated drink to show her oldest daughters — 8-year-old Nadia and 6-year-old Ava — how dropping a Mentos candy into the soda accelerates the release of carbon dioxide and causes a foamy eruption.
+Hollaway used the carbonated drink to show her oldest daughters — Nadia and Ava, now 10 and 8 respectively — how dropping a Mentos candy into the soda accelerates the release of carbon dioxide and causes a foamy eruption.

 The girls loved it.

 “We did the soda thing lots of times,” Nadia said.

 The messy experiment was part of a home-school lesson about volcanoes.
 At the time, Hollaway, a 30-year-old single mother from St. Petersburg, Florida, had been Home schooling for over three years.

 “We went the Home schooling route when Nadia was getting ready to go to kindergarten,” Hollaway said.
 “Then once we started, it just took off, and we haven’t stopped yet.”